That’s right; PowerPoint is still an essential design tool today, even though we all thought it had lost its importance years ago.

 I spent many years working with PowerPoint when I was at school, and I studied it further at college.
 But it wasn’t until I went freelance that I realised how big the demand is for professionally designed PowerPoint presentations.

-By the time I got my first request to design a PowerPoint presentation, I hadn’t used it for about 5 years, and now I use it at least once a month.
+By the time I received my first request to design a PowerPoint presentation, I hadn’t used it for about five years, and now I use it at least once a month.

-Why do companies still use it?
+Why do companies still use PowerPoint?

-I would agree that as a designer I would prefer if clients wanted all presentation as an interactive PDF, that way I wouldn’t be restricted by file sizes and what fonts I can use.
-But from a client point of view, I can completely understand why they want to use it.
+I would agree that as a designer I would prefer to design presentations as an interactive PDF, so as not to be restricted by file sizes and fonts.
+But from a client’s point of view, I can completely understand why they want to use PowerPoint.

-Not as restrictive as you might think
+PowerPoint isn’t as restrictive as you might think

 Whenever I design a PowerPoint presentation, I also do the layout using InDesign first.
 From there it is an easy export of the layers as PNG files, copy the text across and you are good to go.

 - Don’t use a standard (built-in) theme

 These are incredibly basic.
-Creating your own theme or just designing each slide as you go is easier than you think
+Creating your own theme or just designing each slide as you go is easier than you think.

 - Use high-resolution imagery